Roar1827/Ryan-Clements/README.md

 **Joy, Inc.** How We Built a Workplace People Love *(Richard Sheridan)*

 #### Reaction:
 Richard Sheridan has challenged almost everything that I thought "has to be this way" in the software development world.
 He has inspired me to want what he has created at Menlo for my own team.
+After reading this book I am no longer content with minor improvements made over long periods of time.
+I am convinced there is a better way, and it is within reach for all who are willing to take the steps towards finding it.
 #### Favourite Quotes:
 - <sub>"In most companies, clients are ushered through a cube farm to a closed-door conference room where big decisions are made in private.
 These closed meeting rooms send a powerful message: if you're on the wrong side of the door, you don't have the authority to participate in this discussion.
 It says, 'You don't matter as much as I do.'"
 (Page 43)</sub>
 - <sub>"In my earliest moments of contemplating paired work...
 I had to fight every one of my managerial instincts.
 This was an incredibly inefficient way to organize humans, right?
 Isn't it more productive to have each person work separately?
 Aren't we paying two people to do one job?
 What I have learned is that pairing is one of the most potent managerial tools I have ever discovered because of all the traditional problems it helps solve.
 Pairing fosters a learning system, builds relationships, eliminates towers of knowledge, simplifies onboarding of new people, and flushes out performance issues."
 (Page 50)</sub>